 Smoked salmon, avocado, and cream cheese bagels are a delicious high-protein lunch option that can be made in under 10 minutes.

 Smoked salmon is the main source of protein in this meal – containing around 11g of protein per 50g.
-It’s also rich in omega-3 fatty acids, which can help to reduce the risk of developing heart disease and certain cancers.
+It’s also rich in omega-3 fatty acids, which can help reduce the risk of developing heart disease and certain cancers.

 Together with cream cheese, avocado, and a bagel, this lunch clocks in at around 30g of protein.
 If you wanted to, you could also add a poached egg for extra protein.